 Producers are authorized to use the CNG name and logo and receive our marketing materials only after their application is accepted and the three core requirements are completed.
-For the first year, we want to hear from each producer what timeframe works best for completing these requirements, and we’ll support them to meet their goals.
+These requirements can be fulfilled in any order, according to each producer’s timeline, but we recommend that first-time applicants wait until their application is accepted before completing the core requirements.

 To maintain CNG certification thereafter, producers must fulfill these core requirements annually.